Sodium sulfide

-Sodium sulfide is a chemical compound with the formula Na_{2}S, or more commonly its hydrate Na_{2}S·9H_{2}O. Both the anhydrous and the hydrated salts are colorless solids, although technical grades of sodium sulfide are generally yellow to brick red owing to the presence of polysulfides.
+Sodium sulfide is a chemical compound with the formula Na2S|auto=1.
+More common is its hydrate Na_{2}S·9H_{2}O. Both the anhydrous and the hydrated salts are colorless solids, although technical grades of sodium sulfide are generally yellow to brick red owing to the presence of polysulfides.
 It is commonly supplied as a crystalline mass, in flake form, or as a fused solid.
 They are water-soluble, giving strongly alkaline solutions.
-When exposed to moisture, Na_{2}S immediately hydrates to give sodium hydrosulfide.
-Sodium sulfide has an unpleasant rotten egg smell due to the hydrolysis to hydrogen sulfide in moist air.
+When exposed to moisture, Na_{2}S is immediately hydrolyzed to give sodium hydrosulfide.
+Sodium sulfide has an unpleasant rotten egg smell due to the formation of hydrogen sulfide by hydrolysis in moist air.

 Some commercial samples are described as Na_{2}S·xH_{2}O, where a weight percentage of Na_{2}S is specified.
 Commonly available grades have around 60% Na_{2}S by weight, which means that x is around 3.
 These grades of sodium sulfide are often marketed as "sodium sulfide flakes".
 These samples consist of NaSH, NaOH, and water.